rahayumaharani/Rahayu-Rosalia-Mid/README.md

 # Rahayu-Rosalia-MidProject
-File to test virtual invironment (by :Rahayu and Rosalia)
+File to test virtual Environment (by :Rahayu and Rosalia)

 The main.py file will execute the whole program.
 To run it , you will need some requirements.